While Kicking Horse Mountain Resort offers some serious steep and deeps, there is plenty of terrain for everyone, regardless of ability.

 Having received 15 centimetres of fresh snow overnight, we dived in off CPR Ridge and into Feuz, joining the yips and yells of fellow skiers and snowboarders echoing off the walls of this massive powder bowl.
 The chutes off CPR fan out into some wide-open spaces, perfect for carving a signature turn.

 Big pillows of the white and fluffy stuff await your arrival.
-“A marshmallow forest,” said Boucher, SnowSeekers' director of photography.
+“A marshmallow forest,” said Brandon Boucher.

-SnowSeekers’ Doc Pow is all smiles as he heads in the glades at Kicking Horse Resort.
+SnowSeekers’ Doc Pow is all smiles as he heads in to the glades at Kicking Horse Resort.

 “This mountain offers up some big lines and great options to hit up terrain that in most other places would be marked closed,” said Matt Cote, a member of Kicking Horse’s freeride team.
 “Compared to other resorts, people here will discover a succession of ribs featuring chutes with some huge wide-open spaces to play in.”